Malcolm Butler: Super Bowl XLIX

 On February 1, 2015, Butler and the Patriots appeared in Super Bowl XLIX against the defending champion Seattle Seahawks.
 Butler began the game as the fifth cornerback on the Patriots’ depth chart.
 Butler entered the game in the third quarter at nickelback after Kyle Arrington struggled to cover Chris Matthews.
 When Butler was inserted in the line-up, Seattle had scored on four straight offensive possessions.
 Butler was assigned to cover Jermaine Kearse with Brandon Browner covering Chris Matthews.
 On a first down, Seattle handed off to Marshawn Lynch; Butler made the initial tackle, and Lynch was held to two yards.
 On the next play, Russell Wilson completed a pass to Kearse, and Butler made the tackle, holding the Seahawks to a five-yard gain.
 On 3rd-and-3, Wilson threw deep to Kearse and Butler broke up the pass, forcing Seattle to punt.
 Seattle did not score again.

 With under a minute left in the fourth quarter, Butler continued to cover wide receiver Jermaine Kearse and deflected a 33-yard pass by Russell Wilson.
 The deflected ball landed on Kearse as he fell to the ground and allowed him to juggle the ball and to complete the reception in what was described as one of the greatest catches in Super Bowl history.
 After recognizing that Kearse had made the catch and was not down by contact, Butler pushed Kearse out of bounds at the five-yard line.

-Two plays later, with 20 seconds remaining and the Seahawks in position to score on the Patriots' one-yard line, Butler intercepted a pass attempt to wide receiver Ricardo Lockette at the goal line, returning possession to the Patriots and maintaining the Patriots' 28–24 lead.
+Two plays later, with 20 seconds remaining and the Seahawks in position to score on the Patriots' one-yard line, Butler intercepted a pass intended for wide receiver Ricardo Lockette at the goal line, returning possession to the Patriots and maintaining the Patriots' 28–24 lead.
 Butler said that he had guessed correctly that Wilson would throw to Lockette, having read the Seahawks two-receiver stack formation.
 Butler stated, "From preparation, I remembered the formation they were in ...
 I just beat him to the route and made the play."
 He gave credit to Patriots defensive coordinator Matt Patricia for preparing players well for the game.
 The interception was the first of Butler's NFL career.
 It was the only interception of a pass attempt from the one-yard line during the 2014 NFL season, out of 109 such attempts.
 New England Patriots quarterback Tom Brady, who received a 2015 Chevrolet Colorado as part of his Super Bowl XLIX MVP Award, said that he planned to give the truck to Butler.
 At the request of Brady, Chevrolet awarded the truck directly to Butler.